grapesmoker/qems2/README.md

     python manage.py runserver

 If the bower install command is failing because node can't be found, you may need to install nodejs-legacy.

+### Windows

+Install the 32-bit version of Python 2.7.9 to C:\Python27; make sure to install the component that modifies your path.
+If the msi fails due to a missing DLL component, navigate to C:\Users\{username}\AppData\Local, right-click on Temp, go to Properties > Security and give "Everyone" "Full Control" (you'll get a lot of errors, just power through w/ the okay button).

+Install the 32-bit MySQL installer from http://dev.mysql.com/downloads/windows/ and the 32-bit msi from http://nodejs.org/download/.

+Run an instance of Windows PowerShell as an administrator and:

+    pip install django
+    pip install beautifulsoup4
+    pip install django-bower
+    pip install django-contrib-comments
+    pip install django-haystack
+    pip install whoosh
+    pip install unicodecsv

+Install the latest from https://pypi.python.org/pypi/MySQL-python/, make sure git is installed, and make sure all of the above programs are in your path, incl. variations on: C:\Program Files (x86)\MySQL\MySQL Workbench 6.2 CE\, C:\Program Files (x86)\Git\cmd\, C:\Python27\, C:\Python27\Scripts\, C:\Program Files (x86)\nodejs\, C:\Users\Andrew\AppData\Roaming\npm\.
+Then npm install -g bower.

+Then follow the above instructions to set up the MySQL connection and the server, except make sure to add `BOWER_PATH = os.path.normpath(r'C:\Users\{username}\AppData\Roaming\npm\bower.cmd')` below the `BOWER_COMPONENTS_ROOT` line in settings.py before `bower install`'ing.
+Note that the installation of git may require you to reference python as `C:\Python27\python.exe` instead of `python` in PowerShell.

+### Running QEMS2

 As with any Django project, you should now be able to access the website at http://localhost:8000.